brexhq/prompt-engineering/README.md

-In 2020, OpenAI followed up with their GPT-3 paper [Language Models are Few-Shot Learners](https://proceedings.neurips.cc/paper/2020/file/1457c0d6bfcb4967418bfb8ac142f64a-Paper.pdf), showing that if you scale up GPT-like models by another factor of ~10x you no longer have to fine-tune it for many tasks.
+In 2020, OpenAI followed up with their GPT-3 paper [Language Models are Few-Shot Learners](https://proceedings.neurips.cc/paper/2020/file/1457c0d6bfcb4967418bfb8ac142f64a-Paper.pdf), showing that if you scale up GPT-like models by another factor of ~10x, in terms of number of parameters and quantity of training data, you no longer have to fine-tune it for many tasks.
 The capabilities emerge naturally and you get state-of-the-art results via text interaction with the model.